900 90 13 14 - We speak your language

 Spinach Vitamins A, C and E Strong antioxidants

-yogurt Probiotics Improves intestinal health
+Yogurt Probiotics Improves intestinal health

 The role of vitamins and minerals in immune health

-Essential nutrients that our bodies need to function properly include vitamins and minerals, which play a crucial role in immune health.
+Essential nutrients that our bodies need to function properly include vitamins and minerals, ⁢which play a crucial role in immune health.
 For example, health insurance for families can help ensure adequate access to a balanced diet and necessary medical care, enabling better health care.
-Vitamins, such as vitamin C and vitamin D, are essential for strengthening the immune system, while minerals such as zinc and selenium have antioxidant properties that help protect cells from damage.
+Vitamins such as vitamin C and vitamin D are essential for strengthening the immune system, while minerals such as zinc and selenium have antioxidant properties that help protect cells from damage.

 Interactions between the intestinal microbiota and the immune system